lnlyssg/IRRXUTIL/README.md

 ALLUSR - Lists all possible info that can be extracted for a user
 AUDIT - Simple audit-style report of group connections
 AUDITCLS - Lists RACF classes that are active and audited
+DATASET - List a Dataset profile - *z/OS 2.4 and above*
 EXTRACTN - Sample for continual extracts
 IBMUSER - Sample for listing an ID
 IDS - Feed in a list of IDs and get info